svaarala/duktape/doc/sandboxing.rst

 To prevent access to internal keys:

-* Ensure that sandboxed code has no direct access to buffer values, either by creating one using ``Duktape.Buffer`` or through some C binding which returns a buffer value in some way.
+* Ensure that sandboxed code has no direct access to buffer values, either by creating one using e.g. ``Buffer`` or through some C binding which returns a buffer value in some way.

 * Ensure that sandboxed code has minimal access to objects with potentially